 The latest episode of Twin Peaks is most remarkable for its numerous arrivals and departures.

 In the latest episode, David Lynch implicates his audience in Twin Peaks’s unfolding dream.

-Sid & Nancy is Alex Cox’s bravura confrontation of fairy tales and drug-addled bodies.
+The film is Cox’s bravura confrontation of fairy tales and drug-addled bodies.

 Lynch has always conjured up his disorienting and disturbing narratives according to an intuitive dream logic.